inkandfeet/inkshop/README.md

 # Inkshop is about people.

 It's an all-in-one system for businesses and organizations that do things the right way.
-Battieries are included - manage your website, mailing list, store, and reporting all in one.
+Batteries are included - manage your website, mailing list, store, and reporting all in one.
 It's free.

 There are tons of good systems out there.
 Inkshop sticks out because it's people-focused.
 It treats you, your customers, and your visitors like people, not data points.